kîšâc

 Tags

-animals baking bannock beading canoeing chocolates cookies cooking crafts culture dot art fancy shawl First Nations food gathering fudge hoop dance jam jigging jingle land-based activities media Metis partnerships performance pow-wow regalia Solstice spoons teaching
+animals baking bannock beading canoeing chocolates cookies cooking crafts culture dot art fancy shawl First Nations food gathering fudge hoop dance jam jigging jingle land-based activities media Metis partnerships performance pow-wow presentation regalia Solstice spoons teaching

 Teachers Teaching Teachers - A Beadwork Inspired Dot Art Workshop